truenas/documentation/content/SCALE/GettingStarted/Install/InstallEnterpriseHASCALE.md

 7. Enter **3** to **Reboot System** and immediately return to the IPMI **Virtual Media > CD-ROM image** screen to click **Unmount**.
 Click **Save**.
    If you fail to unmount the <file>iso</file> image before the system completes the reboot, the bootstrap install continues in a boot loop.

-SCALE is now installed on controller 1 and repeated for controller 2 starting with [Using IPMI to Install the ISO on a Controller](#using-ipmi-to-install-the-iso-on-a-controller).
+TrueNAS is now installed on controller 1 and repeated for controller 2 starting with [Using IPMI to Install the ISO on a Controller](#using-ipmi-to-install-the-iso-on-a-controller).

 {{< /expand >}}